awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-java.md

 1. Import your data with a dataset import job\.
 Use the following `createPersonalizeDatasetImportJob` method to create a dataset import job\.

-   Pass the following as parameters: an Amazon Personalize service client, your dataset group's ARN, a name for the job, your Interactions dataset's ARN, the Amazon S3 bucket path \(`s3://bucket name/folder name/ratings.csv`\) where you stored the training data, and your service\-linked role's ARN \(you created this role as part of the [Getting started prerequisites](gs-prerequisites.md)\)\.
+   Pass the following as parameters: an Amazon Personalize service client, a name for the job, your Interactions dataset's ARN, the Amazon S3 bucket path \(`s3://bucket name/folder name/ratings.csv`\) where you stored the training data, and your service role's ARN \(you created this role as part of the [Getting started prerequisites](gs-prerequisites.md)\)\.
 The method returns the ARN of your dataset import job\.
 Optionally store it for later use\.

    ```
        public static String createPersonalizeDatasetImportJob(PersonalizeClient personalizeClient,